croque-scp/scp/articles/scp-3211/src/en/document.ejs.md

-If you're hearing this and if, like me, you're souped-up on some heavy-ass mnestics, then you and me both know for sure that SCP-3211 <%= anomaly.base ?  "does not exist" : `is ${anomaly.prose.informalDescription}`
+If you're hearing this and if, like me, you're souped-up on some heavy-ass mnestics, then you and me both know for sure that SCP-3211 <%= base ?  "does not exist" : `is ${prose.informalDescription}`
 %>.
 Why <%=
-  anomaly.prose.objectPronoun ?  anomaly.prose.objectPronoun : "it"
+  prose.objectPronoun ?  prose.objectPronoun : "it"
 %>'s trying so hard to hide that from us, we'll never know.
 But, if you're not high as hell on Class Y, then in less than 6 minutes you'll only remember me just rambling on about some random thing sat in a containment chamber.